 Overall, the key findings suggest:

 In this phase of the community engagement process, the City and its design consultant will work off the outcomes of Community Engagement Phase 1 to develop two design options for the indoor play space.
-These will be presented to the community for feedback, with the input collected used to develop a final design for the indoor play space.
+These were presented to the community for feedback, with the input collected used to develop a final design for the indoor play space.

 The anticipated outcome of this phase is the selection of a final design.